Video Shows Missile Apparently Shooting Down Ukrainian Airlines Flight 752 Over Iran, ‘New York Times’ Reports

-United States officials on Thursday said that a Ukrainian Airlines plane with 176 people on board that crashed in Tehran, Iran on Wednesday was, in fact, shot down by an Iranian anti-aircraft missile.
-The allegation, initially made by unnamed sources, quickly went public when Canadian Prime Minister Justin Trudeau revealed the information in a press conference Thursday afternoon.
+U.S. officials on Thursday said that a Ukrainian Airlines plane with 176 people on board that crashed in Tehran, Iran on Wednesday was, in fact, shot down by an Iranian anti-aircraft missile.
+The allegation was initially made by unnamed sources, and it quickly went public when Canadian Prime Minister Justin Trudeau revealed the information in a press conference on Thursday afternoon.

 Now, a video obtained by The New York Times appears to show the moment that the missile exploded, causing the Boeing 737-800 to crash, killing everyone on board.
-The Times visual investigations team verified the authenticity of the video, which may be viewed below on this page, saying it shows that when the missile blew up, “the plane did not explode.”
+The NYT visual investigations team verified the authenticity of the video, saying it shows that when the missile blew up, “the plane did not explode.”

-Instead, the Ukrainian Airlines Flight 752 “continued flying for several minutes and turned back toward the airport” before crashing in flames, according to the Times account.
+Instead, Ukrainian Airlines Flight 752 “continued flying for several minutes and turned back toward the airport” before crashing in flames, according to the NYT account.

 The independent investigative group Bellingcat also verified the video, reporting via Twitter that a block of buildings visible in the video were constructed recently in the Tehran suburb of Parand, where the plane went down.